-However you slice your New Zealand itinerary, digging into the best things to do in Queenstown is a must.
-Queenstown is the most popular travel destination on New Zealand’s South Island.
-So, it’s no surprise that some of the city’s top tourist attractions are New Zealand’s most coveted.
+However you slice your New Zealand itinerary, digging into the best things to do in Queenstown is a must!
+As the most popular travel destination on New Zealand’s South Island, it’s no surprise that some of the city’s top tourist attractions are among the most coveted in the country.

-Queenstown is a blessing for adrenaline junkies & nature-lovers.
+Queenstown is a blessing for adrenaline junkies and nature lovers.
 Want a laid-back day on the hiking or mountain biking trails?
 Check.
 Rather strap yourself to a bungy for a death-defying plunge or careen through a canyon in a jet boat?
 Yep, you can do that, too.

-Not sure what to do in Queenstown?
-Sort out your trip to New Zealand’s adventure capital with this guide to the best places to visit in Queenstown, New Zealand.
+Not sure what to do?
+Sort out your trip to New Zealand’s adventure capital with this guide to the best places to visit in Queenstown, New Zealand!

 Top tourist attractions in Queenstown